rr-/szurubooru/INSTALL.md

 api_url = http://big.dude/api/
 ```

-Then the backend is started with `./scripts/host-waitress`.
+Then the backend is started with `./scripts/host-waitress` from within
+`virtualenv`.